A public university of technology recognised for global impact

 Base Salary Range: $107,132 to $126,796 pa (Level B)

 This role attracts 17% superannuation (pension) in addition to the base salary.

 UTS staff also benefit from a wide range of Employee Benefits include flexible work practices, child care centres, generous parental leave and salary packaging opportunities.

-This position is full-time and appointment will be made on a fixed term basis for 24 months with the potential of an additional 12 month extension.
+This position is full-time and appointment will be made on a fixed term basis for 30 months.

 Our vision is to be a leading public university of technology recognised for our global impact.
 We are a dynamic and innovative university, ranked by the Times Higher Education as Australia’s top young university, and located centrally in one of the world’s most liveable cities.
 With a culturally diverse campus life and extensive international exchange and research programs, UTS prepares graduates for the workplaces of today and tomorrow.

 For the full list of the selection criteria and role responsibilities please click the apply link and download the Position Statement from the UTS website.

 UTS is committed to diversity and inclusion in our workforce and we encourage applicants where relevant to include a relative to opportunity or career disruption/break statement within their CV.

 You are required to address the selection criteria in your submission in a separate document.
 For information to assist you with compiling statements to answer the selection criteria, please visit Answering Selection Criteria.